BMI Calculator

 Tips & Best Practices

-• BMI systematically underestimates body fat in elderly people (age-related muscle loss keeps weight normal despite elevated fat percentage) and overestimates it in very muscular individuals — always interpret BMI alongside other health metrics.
+- ✓BMI systematically underestimates body fat in elderly people where age-related muscle loss keeps weight normal despite elevated fat percentage, and overestimates it in very muscular individuals such as athletes and bodybuilders.
+Always interpret BMI alongside waist circumference and body fat percentage measurements for a complete picture.

-• Asian and South Asian populations face higher metabolic risk (type 2 diabetes and cardiovascular disease) at lower BMI values — WHO recommends using 23.0 as the overweight threshold for adults of Asian descent, not the standard 25.0.
+- ✓Asian and South Asian populations face higher metabolic risk — including type 2 diabetes and cardiovascular disease — at lower BMI values.
+The WHO recommends using 23.0 as the overweight threshold for adults of Asian descent instead of the standard 25.0.
+If you are of South Asian, East Asian, or Southeast Asian heritage, discuss adjusted thresholds with your doctor.

-• Children and teenagers require BMI-for-age percentile charts, not adult category cutoffs — a BMI of 22 is very healthy for a 40-year-old adult but overweight for a 10-year-old child.
+- ✓Children and teenagers require BMI-for-age percentile charts specific to their age and sex, not adult category cutoffs.
+A BMI of 22 is very healthy for a 40-year-old adult but may indicate overweight for a 10-year-old child depending on their growth stage.
+Use paediatric-specific tools and consult your child's paediatrician.

-• Research consistently shows that even modest weight loss of 5-10% of body weight in overweight individuals produces clinically significant improvements in blood pressure, fasting blood sugar, LDL cholesterol, and sleep apnoea severity.
+- ✓Research consistently shows that even modest weight loss of 5 to 10 percent of body weight in overweight individuals produces clinically significant improvements in blood pressure, fasting blood glucose, LDL cholesterol, and sleep apnoea severity — without needing to reach a normal BMI to see meaningful health benefits.

-• Waist circumference adds critical context that BMI cannot provide: health risk rises significantly above 88 cm (35 inches) for women and 102 cm (40 inches) for men regardless of what their BMI shows.
+- ✓Waist circumference adds critical context that BMI cannot provide: health risk rises significantly above 88 cm (35 inches) for women and 102 cm (40 inches) for men regardless of BMI.
+A person with a normal BMI but large waist circumference may carry as much cardiometabolic risk as someone classified as overweight.

-• Bariatric surgery eligibility: most insurance programmes and surgical guidelines require BMI at or above 40, or BMI at or above 35 with at least one serious obesity-related medical condition such as type 2 diabetes or severe obstructive sleep apnoea.
+- ✓Bariatric surgery eligibility standards across the USA, UK, Australia, Canada, and New Zealand typically require BMI at or above 40, or BMI at or above 35 with at least one serious obesity-related medical condition such as type 2 diabetes or severe obstructive sleep apnoea.
+Some programmes now accept BMI as low as 30 with multiple comorbidities.

-• The BMI scale was developed in the 1830s from data on European men and was never originally intended as an individual health tool — use it as a starting point for a broader conversation with your healthcare provider, not as a definitive verdict.
+- ✓The BMI scale was developed in the 1830s by Belgian statistician Adolphe Quetelet from data on European men and was never originally intended as an individual clinical diagnostic tool.
+Use it as the starting point for a broader conversation with your healthcare provider, not as a definitive verdict on your health.

-• Obesity is officially classified as a chronic, multifactorial disease by the American Medical Association, WHO, and most major medical bodies — it involves genetic, hormonal, environmental, and behavioural factors, not just food and exercise choices.
+- ✓Obesity is officially classified as a chronic, multifactorial disease by the American Medical Association, WHO, and most major medical bodies worldwide.
+It involves genetic, hormonal, environmental, socioeconomic, and behavioural factors — not simply personal choices about food and exercise.
+Compassionate, evidence-based care is the appropriate response to elevated BMI.

 Who Uses This Calculator

 Individuals use the BMI calculator as an accessible, zero-cost starting point for understanding their weight status and its health implications — particularly as preparation before scheduling a doctor's appointment to discuss weight management or before starting a new fitness programme.
-Primary care physicians screen every adult patient with BMI at annual well-visits because it is embedded in electronic health record systems and reimbursed as a standard preventive service.
-Health insurance companies use BMI as a factor in life insurance underwriting and some health insurance products, making it directly relevant to premium costs.
-Bariatric surgery programmes use BMI to screen candidates, establish eligibility for specific procedures, and document the medical necessity required for insurance reimbursement.
-Clinical researchers use BMI as both an eligibility criterion and a study covariate in nearly every trial involving metabolic health, cardiovascular disease risk, cancer incidence, or medication dosing.
-Public health departments use population-level BMI data from national surveys like the NHANES to track obesity prevalence trends, allocate healthcare resources, and evaluate public health intervention effectiveness over time.
-Fitness professionals and personal trainers use BMI as one of several baseline measurements when onboarding new clients alongside body fat percentage, waist-to-hip ratio, and fitness assessments.
+Primary care physicians screen every adult patient with BMI at annual well-visits because it is embedded in electronic health record systems and reimbursed as a standard preventive service in the USA, Australia, and the UK.
+Health insurance companies use BMI as a factor in life insurance underwriting and some health insurance products.
+Bariatric surgery programmes use BMI to screen candidates: most guidelines require BMI at or above 40, or BMI at or above 35 with at least one serious obesity-related medical condition, to establish eligibility for surgical intervention.
+Clinical researchers use BMI as both an eligibility criterion and a study covariate in trials involving metabolic health, cardiovascular disease, cancer incidence, and medication dosing.
+Public health departments use population-level BMI data from national surveys to track obesity prevalence trends and allocate healthcare resources.
+Fitness professionals and personal trainers use BMI as one of several baseline measurements when onboarding new clients alongside body fat percentage and waist circumference.
+Employers in safety-sensitive industries in some countries may use BMI as part of occupational health assessments.
+Parents concerned about their child's growth use the paediatric version of BMI-for-age percentile charting during school health checks and paediatric appointments.

 Optimised for: USA · Canada · UK · Australia · Europe · Calculations run in your browser · No data stored